omitum/adapt_yto/README.md

 1. Get into each folder named as class name [i.e. 01_aeroplane].
 2. Keep the .t7 file of the dataset with data, ground truth bounding box, class label and proposals.
 3. Run doall.lua file using th command [i.e. th ../doall.lua].
+4. After training, run evaluate.sh file for getting the corloc for each class.

 ### Model Architecture